Focus and Scope

 Music and Arts in Action is freely available online and encourages contributions from anyone with an interest in music and the arts in everyday life.
 Only registered users are able to view and use MAiA's integrated reader tools, including article-linked commenting and disccusion forums.

 The MAiA editorial board gratefully acknowledges support from the Department of Sociology and Philosophy, the College of Social Sciences and International Studies, the Open Research Exeter repository services (ORE), and the Vice Chancellor's Office at the University of Exeter.
+A special thanks to Arild Bergh for the technical support to the journal's website and to Sophia Acord for her support and encouragement, and for their commitment to the MAiA project.

 Sources of Support